For Every Child Who Believes in Themselves, There Are Parents Who Believed in Them First

 What can we do to support a child’s self-esteem?

-We’re so obsessed with our own self-esteem that we forgot the importance of sowing children’s self-esteem.
-Still, i t’s very important that our children grow up in a world with balanced adults.
+We’re so obsessed with our own self-esteem that we forget the importance of sowing children’s self-esteem.
+Still, our children must grow up in a world with balanced adults.
 Really, that’s the best thing that we could give them.

 • Speak nicely to them: speaking nicely to our little ones means speaking to them with affection, patience and positivity.
 If we do, we’ll be showing them a good example and helping them balance their emotions.